realpython/realpython-blog/2015/2015-01-27-the-most-diabolical-python-antipattern.markdown

 # The Most Diabolical Python Antipattern

-The following is a guest post by Aaron Maxwell, author of the [Advanced Python Newsletter](http://migrateup.com/python-newsletter/realpython0a/).
+The following is a guest post by Aaron Maxwell, author of [Powerful Python](https://powerfulpython.com).

 <hr>